xuankimtran/docs-1/pages/katalon-studio/docs/bdd-samples.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-sample-prj/KS-BDD-Custom-keyword.png" width="60%" alt="Custom keywords in the BDD project">

-The `ClickNumber.clickNumber` keyword is to convert a given number into an integer, then input the number on the react calculator.
+The `ClickNumber.clickNumber` keyword converts a given number into an integer, then inputs the number on the react calculator.

 This keyword includes the following parameters: